-FSB 'Voice of Small Business' Index - Breakdown for Scotland
+FSB 'Voice of Small Business' Index - The Scottish index

-The FSB ‘Voice of Small Business' Index has been created from the views of small firms from the FSB's survey panel.
-The report is produced by the centre for economic and business research.
+The FSB's ‘Voice of Small Business' Index has been created using the views of small businesses from the FSB's survey panel.

 The index looks at capacity levels, employment, revenues and the confidence of small firms.
 From the third quarter of 2012, the FSB began to produce a Scottish analysis of the results.

 Scottish small business confidence has cooled in the third quarter of 2015.
 The proportion of small firms reporting revenue growth has fallen back, although it remains the case that more have seen their turnover rise than fall.
 More positively, the report shows that recruitment and investment intentions have remained firm and credit conditions appear to be easing.

 Scottish small business confidence rose in the second quarter of 2015 but an increasing proportion of firms are warning about skills shortages.
 The report reveals that while Scottish confidence tracks behind the UK average, a growing balance of Scottish FSB members believe that business conditions are set to improve.

 Scottish small business confidence rose in the first quarter of 2015 but was still down in comparison to the first quarter of 2014.
 The Index showed that both profit and revenue growth weakened over the first quarter of the year.
 That said, firms expected both revenue and profits to improve on the approach to summer.

 The report showed that Scottish small business confidence tracked below the UK average for a second quarter in a row.
 However, investment intentions were up in comparison to the same point last year and profits were rising.